Financial Support Available to Students

 A.C.
 McCollum Assistance Fund, St. John's, York Mills

 At the invitation of St. John's Church, students studying for ministry of the Church and who require financial support may apply for assistance .
 The fund may not be available every year for this purpose.
-Applications are available from the Divinity Office.
+Application and guidelines can be found on their website.

 Dioceses and Anglican colleges in the Ecclesiastical Province of Ontario share a joint bursary application form.
 When a student applies for a College bursary, a copy of their application is forwarded to the diocese.
 Students in other dioceses apply to their bishop.